 During this process, the horse will start to step deeper under himself and take more weight on the hind and we will reach the next point of the training scale - impulsion.
 As the horse grows stronger in this phase it will begin to carry and push evenly with both hind legs and when it does, we have a horse that is straight.

-During the training, the horse will begin to take even more weight on the back, it triggers deeper into itself and its body will develop so that the fore will start to look higher than the rear.
-So when we reach the collection on the training scale, it has nothing to do with keeping the horses head in a higher position with the reins.
-It means that the horse is now able to collect to the degree of which it can lower the three joints (hip, knees and hocks) in the hind and is able to maintain that lowered position throughout all the gaits.
+During the training, the horse will take more weight on the back, it triggers deeper into itself and its body will develop so that the fore will start to look higher than the rear.
+So when we reach the collection on the training scale, nothing has to do with keeping the horse's head in a higher position with the columns.
+This means that the horse has developed so much that it can now close its joints (hips, knees and hats) and sit backwards.
+The horse can now hold this lowered position in all three gaits.
 But it is not this image we see in the real world.
-And why not?
+And why do not we?